-It shall be unlawful for any person owning or having control of private property within the City to deposit, store or allow the accumulation of litter upon such property, except:
+It shall be unlawful and a public nuisance for any persons owning, occupying, or having control of private property within the City to deposit, store or allow the accumulation of litter upon such property, except:

 - (A) The temporary storage or accumulation of construction debris or materials in a manner which prevents the same from being blown upon adjoining property, while a building or structure is being constructed upon the premises, or during remodeling or reconstruction thereof. - (B) Upon any property owned or operated by any recycler, salvage dealer, or junk yard dealer licensed by the City, subject to all provisions and restrictions contained in any ordinance or statute governing the operation of such licensed business.
 (Ord.
-3054, 01-26-16)
+3054, 01-26-16; Ord.
+3176, 04-12-18)